-If you are new to the workplace the best way to reassure an employer that you are serious about the job is to put effort into your clothing.
+Show the employer that you are serious about the job by putting effort into your clothing.

-- If it's a professional office setting, wearing business attire (clean and ironed) is a must.
+- For a professional office job.
+Wear business attire (clean and ironed).
 Keep makeup and jewellery to a minimum.

 2. Do your hair

 Make sure your hair is clean and tidy.
 If it is long, tie it back so it's not in your eyes.
 Employers have told us that applicants who have untidy or dirty hair do not leave a good impression.